I’m a Medic, Get me out of here is an online public engagement activity.

 Who can take part

-Anyone working in primary care in Nottinghamshire is welcome to register for the activity in June 2021.
+Anyone working in primary care in the Midlands is welcome to register for the activity.

 You could be working in general practice, dental surgeries, CCGs, medical and physiotherapist clinics or any other part of primary healthcare.

-We’ll be in touch with more information about taking part, and putting a team together.
+We’ll be in touch with more information about taking part individually or putting a team together.